andrewbranch/docs/modules/01_Theory.md

 Before we move on, it’s worth making sure we’re on the same page about the term _host_, because it will come up frequently.
 We defined it before as “the system that ultimately consumes the output code to direct its module loading behavior.”
 In other words, it’s the system outside of TypeScript that TypeScript’s module analysis tries to model:

-- When the output code (whether produced by `tsc` or a third-party transpiler) is run directly in a runtime like Node, the runtime is the host.
+- When the output code (whether produced by `tsc` or a third-party transpiler) is run directly in a runtime like Node.js, the runtime is the host.
 - When there is no “output code” because a runtime consumes TypeScript files directly, the runtime is still the host.
 - When a bundler consumes TypeScript inputs or outputs and produces a bundle, the bundler is the host, because it looked at the original set of imports/requires, looked up what files they referenced, and produced a new file or set of files where the original imports and requires are erased or transformed beyond recognition.
 (That bundle itself might comprise modules, and the runtime that runs it will be its host, but TypeScript doesn’t know about anything that happens post-bundler.)
 - If another transpiler, optimizer, or formatter runs on TypeScript’s outputs, it’s _not_ a host that TypeScript cares about, as long as it leaves the imports and exports it sees alone.